 Writing is your foundation.
 Build on it with as many complementary skills as you can.

 There are so many conferences and courses out there to help you advance your career.
 Don’t wait for someone else to pay for you.
 Give yourself an annual budget to spend on advancing your skills.
 Conferences, in particular, are a great way to learn complementary skills, get inspiration and meet lots of people.

 There are other ways to invest in yourself as well.
-You might, for example, start a side project.
-That will cost money and may or may not make money.
+You might, for example, start a side project like a blog or online course.
 You could also subscribe to publications you love reading or pay for apps that help your workflow.
 As long as you’re learning, consider it an investment.

 Take advantage of all the free resources out there, but don’t be afraid to spend cold, hard cash on yourself.

 It’s very difficult to edit your own writing, but it’s a skill worth developing.
 Most content marketing is poor because the articles are too long, not clear enough and don’t contain specific, non-obvious information.